Docker Security for Confluent Platform¶

 - Managing secrets

-- When you enable security for the Confluent Platform, you must pass secrets (e.g., credentials, certificates, keytabs, Kerberos config etc.) to the container.
+- When you enable security for the Confluent Platform, you must pass secrets (e.g., credentials, certificates, keytabs, Kerberos configiguration, etc.) to the container.
 The images handle this by expecting the credentials to be available in the secrets directory.
-The containers specify a Docker volume for secrets and expect the admin to map it to a directory on the host which contains the required secrets.
+The containers specify a Docker volume for secrets and expect the admin to map it to a directory on the host that contains the required secrets.
+For details about how to configure secrets protection in Docker containers, refer to Configuring secrets for Docker.

 For details on the available security features in Confluent Platform, see the Confluent Platform Security Overview Documentation.

-For tutorials on using SSL in the Confluent Platform, see Confluent Platform Demo (cp-demo).
+For tutorials on using SSL in the Confluent Platform, see Scripted Confluent Platform Demo.

 - Audit logging

-- For details about how to configure audit logging in Docker containers, refer to Configuring audit logs in Docker.
+- For details about how to configure audit logging in Docker containers, refer to Configure audit logs in Docker.